Home · Insights · Weird Incidents

 Absurd Edge Cases

-Non-ideal conditions reveal hidden assumptions in your systems.
+Non-ideal conditions reveal hidden assumptions.

 These incidents aren’t excuses.
 They remind you infrastructure exists in the real world, with weather, animals, humans, physics, and time.